iftikhar8/thesis/chapters/empirical/docs/empirical.md

 [Summary]
 Synodontidae larvae did not differ in abundance by stage between any of the three depths.

-[Within Depths]

-[0m]
-For three families (Scorpaenidae, Serranidae, and Synodontidae) the concentration of preflexion larvae at the surface significantly greater than the concentration of another ontogenetic stage (@fig:ovm).
-Scorpaenidae preflexion larvae was 6 times more abundant that postflexion larvae (p = 0.044), For Serranidae, the surface waters contained each stage was found to occur in different abundances, with preflexion being the highest at 8.5 times flexion larvae (p < 0.001) and 170 times postflexion larvae (p < 0.001).
-Synodontidae preflexion larvae at the surface occurred in greater numbers than the postflexion larvae (p = 0.018).
-Both Labridae and Mullidae larvae were found to occur in equal concentrations per stage in the surface, although there was large variation in concentration of postflexion Labridae larvae (@fig:ovm).

-[25m]
-At the 5-50 m depth, all stages of Labridae, Scorpaenidae and Synodontidae occurred in equal abundances.
-Mullidae preflexion larvae were 5.3 times more abundant than postflexion (p = 0.003).
-Similar pattern occurred at 25 m, with pre-flexion larvae occurring 6.2 times more than flexion (p < 0.001) and 52 times more than post-flexion (p < 0.001).

-[75m]
-Labridae preflexion larvae were in significantly lower numbers than both flexion (p < 0.001) and post-flexion (p < 0.001) at 75 m.
-Mullidae and Scorpaenidae both both had significant increases in the abundances of postflexion larvae then preflexion larvae; 7.6 times more for Mullidae (p = 0.003) and 5.8 times for Scorpaenidae (p = 0.030).
-Serranidae followed an different trend, with equal abundances of preflexion and flexion larvae, which were both more than 4 times greater in abundance that postflexion larvae (p = 0.021 and p = 0.034 respectively).
-Synodontidae occurred in equal abundances at the 75 m depth.

-Both Pomacentridae and Scaridae were found in similar proportions at each depth (@fig-ovm).
-Pomacentridae larvae were found in equal abundances of preflexion and flexion and postflexion combined.
-There was an effect of depth at 75 m, significantly reducing the overall abundance (p < 0.001; @tbl:pom).
-For Scaridae larvae, the concentration in the 25 m layer was 3.1 times greater than the surface (p = 0.004).
-The large variation of larvae concentrations at 75 m meant it was found to not be different to either 25 m or the surface, even though the mean was higher overall.
-At each depth, flexion and postflexion were found in higher abundance than preflexion.

 [Environmental data]
 The abundance of Labridae, Scaridae, Scorpaenidae, and Synodontidae were all strongly positively predicted with temperature (@tbl:ontogeny-glm-output), whereas Pomacentridae were negatively predicted by temperature (@tbl:ontogeny-glm-pom-output).
 Chlorophyll fluorescence was negatively associated with abundance for both Pomacentridae and Mullidae.
 Dissolved oxygen was a positive predictor for Labridae, but a negative predictor for Synodontidae.
 Salinity was a negative predictor of Scaridae abundance.